Art Course Offerings

 ART 240 Introduction to Painting

 Introduction to painting materials and techniques with an emphasis on direct painting methods and painting from observation.
 Students will investigate color, form and composition.
 Demonstration, critique and focused studio practice are primary methods of instruction.
 Prerequisite: ART 130 or ART 131.

 ART 280 Introduction to Photography and Digital Imaging

 An introductory studio-based photography course exploring the tools and techniques of digital photography and digital imaging.
-This course will provide essential foundational skills required for a career in photography.
+This course provides essential foundational skills required for a career in photography.
 Primary software includes Adobe Photoshop and Adobe Bridge.
 A DSLR with manual control is required.
 Prerequisite: ART 130 or ART 131.

 ART 324 Intermediate Sculpture (Adv.
 Core: EI)